HPCarey/Phrasal-verbs-quiz/README.md

     * This [article](https://www.w3schools.com/js/js_htmldom_html.asp)  on changing the innerHTML of an element.
 I used this throughout my code.
     * This [article](https://www.w3schools.com/jsref/met_element_remove.asp) on removing an element and [this](https://www.w3schools.com/jsref/prop_node_lastchild.asp) one on targeting the last child helped me to write the code to reset the calculated result at the end of the quiz.
+* I'd also like to mention that I received invaluable advice and help from members on the CI slack community, from tutors and from my mentor.